Berlinale & EFM Participation Guidelines

 Consequently, the Berlinale will not tolerate or condone any forms of preferential treatment, hurtful language, discrimination, exclusion, offensive behaviour, violence, mistreatment or harassment on the basis of gender, ethnicity, religion, geographical origin, skin colour, religious beliefs, sexuality, gender identity, socio-economic class, caste, disability or age.

-The Berlinale reserves the right to revoke a participant’s accreditation/EFM badge and/or their access to Online Serveices without notice or refund if they commit any such misconduct.
+The Berlinale reserves the right to revoke a participant’s accreditation/EFM badge and/or their access to the festival, its facilities, events and venues without notice or refund if they commit any such misconduct.

-Proof of professional activity in the media or film industry is a requirement for accreditation/ EFM registration.
+Proof of professional activity in the media or film industry is a requirement for press, festival or EFM accreditation.

 The submission of an application does not guarantee accreditation.
 The festival organisers reserve the right to accept or reject an application.